mongodb/go-client-mongodb-ops-manager/README.md

 # License

-MongoDB CLI is released under the Apache 2.0 license.
+MongoDB Ops Manager Go Client is released under the Apache 2.0 license.
 See [LICENSE](LICENSE)